 In this article we explain the difference between (not set) and (not provided) in Google Analytics, share data from one of my sites showing the (not provided) keywords, and walk you through the changes we made that helped us resolve the (not set) issue in Google Analytics.

-The impact of Google Analytics displaying (not set) and (not provided) has been a hot topic of discussion lately within the Search industry, and now things are about to get exponentially worse as Mozilla Firefox enabled Google’s HTTPS encrypted search as their default search service this week, and the change should affect regular users within the next few months according to this article (thanks @webaddict for passing it on).
+The impact of Google Analytics displaying (not set) and (not provided) has been a hot topic of discussion lately within the Search industry, and now things are about to get exponentially worse as Mozilla Firefox enabled Google’s HTTPS encrypted search as their default search service this week, and the change should affect regular users within the next few months according to this article.
 This could impact searches from up to 25% of Internet users who currently use Firefox as their default browser.

 I recently did an analysis of one of the larger sites I work on, and the following surfaced.
 (Organic and Google total traffic numbers are removed for client privacy.)
 I found that (not provided) keywords do make up single digit percentages of Google traffic, looming around 4%, which is true to what Google’s Matt Cutts claimed back in November in a back and forth between him and SEOmoz’s Rand Fishkin.
 But I also discovered that the proportion of (not set) keywords is in the double digits and has been growing steadily and inexplicably since November.